NextCenturyCorporation/MCS/machine_common_sense/API.md

     * *”IS_CLOSED_COMPLETELY”* – If the object is completely closed.

-    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectDirection” vector is not an interactable object.
+    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectImageCoords” vector is not an interactable object.

-    * *”NOT_OBJECT”* – If the object corresponding to the “objectId” (or object corresponding to the “objectDirection” vector) is not an object.
+    * *”NOT_OBJECT”* – If the object corresponding to the “objectId” (or object corresponding to the “objectImageCoords” vector) is not an object.

     * *”NOT_OPENABLE”* – If the object itself cannot be closed.